-Comparing pricing quotes from multiple data center vendors can be a daunting task.
+Comparing data center colocation pricing quotes from multiple data center vendors can be a daunting task.
 Each company uses a different pricing methodology and billing model.
 You may be even comparing apples to oranges, as pricing is based on complex service and data models.
 StrataCore can simplify this process and ensure you get the best price for the services that suite the needs of your business by normalizing the unit price across the different models.

 Power is one of the most important components that must be examined when comparing data center facilities.
 You must understand the many ways power is calculated and sold to truly compare facilities on an apples-to-apples basis.
 There are at least a dozen different ways in which data center providers define watts per square foot related to their power density.
 Unfortunately, some provider definitions are designed to mislead the client.